Skip to main content

 Cycles of Low Literacy: When adults struggle with reading, they may find it hard to support their children’s education, which risks their children falling behind too.
 This creates a cycle of low literacy that can persist across generations.

 Self Confidence: Low literacy is closely linked to diminished confidence and self-esteem.
 Individuals who struggle with reading often experience feelings of embarrassment and frustration.
-Over time, these feelings can create limiting beliefs and reduce how people view their own potential.
+Over time, these feelings can create limiting beliefs about their own potential.

 The Reading Partnership’s Approach – Early Intervention